mde/ejs/README.md

   - `unsafePrototypeLocals` When `true`, allows templates to resolve identifiers through the prototype chain of the locals object.
 Required if you pass class instances or `Object.create(...)` results as locals and rely on inherited properties at the top level.
-Defaults to `false`; enabling it makes EJS usable as a gadget in prototype-pollution attacks.
+Defaults to `false`; enabling it disables the v6 prototype-pollution mitigation.
   - `destructuredLocals`    An array of local variables that are always destructured from the locals object, available even in strict mode.
   - `localsName`            Name to use for the object storing local variables when not using